finnanye/Shuttle-Project/README.md

 ﻿# Shuttle-Project
-# Run buttonTime.exe for application see MyForm.h for the bulk of cpp code
+ run buttonTime.exe for the application <br> see MyForm.h for the bulk of cpp code